Give Up the Guilt

 Writing is often in that category.
 You look back at the scraps of freewriting and the incomplete report that your daughter wrote, but never copied over and you resolve to not let THAT happen again.

 So you begin.
-You plan to have each child complete a single project per month, the way I tell you to.
+You plan to have each child complete a single writing project per month, the way I tell you to.
 Or so you think.

-Brave Writer does recommend that you only complete a single writing project per month.
 We know that it’s important not to rush through the writing process, to allow time for research and revision.
 This once-a-month scheme sounds sane compared to curricula that suggest writing an essay every week, or a paragraph a day including drafting and revision!

 However, what if you have five kids (like I did)?
 What if all five are capable of writing?